ebiwd/EBI-Pattern-library/README.md

 ## How to use?

-### To develop a website
-Look at the code snippets in the browser or the code chunks in /colors and /components (more to do here...)
+This is a collaborative effort.
+The pattern library exsists because of cross collaboration with teams across EMBL-EBI.

+### Use the pattern library for guidance
+Check out the source code of [patterns in the libary](https://ebiwd.github.io/EBI-Pattern-library/patterns/index).

 ### Making your own pattern library
-If you need to fork your own variant of the EBI Pattern library or, as recommended, create a sub- or super-set of pattern functionality, fork this repo and add colors and components in their respective directories.
+Fork this repo or create a sub- or super-set of pattern functionality, and add colors and components in their respective directories.

 The easiest way to see the changes is to view through Github Pages, alternatively you can build the Jekyll on your local [machine](https://jekyllrb.com/docs/usage/).

+### Contribute a pattern back to us
+If you'd like to create a new pattern, just share the link to the pattern in your library, or [submit a new pattern with this form](https://docs.google.com/document/d/1kNXJ4Sj5_iPgqdXPgt9xNPvS53io5znWDch7sw58Sqg/edit?usp=sharing).

 ## Credit
 The approach and some of the code approaches comes from [davidhund](https://github.com/davidhund)'s [jekyll-styleguide](https://github.com/davidhund/jekyll-styleguide).